 A displayable is an object that can be shown to the user.
 Ren'Py displayables can be used in many ways.

-When a Ren'Py function or variable expects a displayable, there are four things that can be provided:
+When a Ren'Py function or variable expects a displayable, there are five things that can be provided:

 The most commonly used displayable is Image, which loads a file from disk and displays it.
 Since Image is so commonly used, when a string giving a filename is used in a context that expects a displayable, an Image is automatically created.
 The only time it's necessary to use Image directly is when you want to create an image with style properties.